hmcts/cp-auth-rules-filter/README.md

 KieBuilderImpl    : File '/Projects/cp-auth-rules-filter/build/resources/test/drools/route-rules.drl'
 is in folder '/Users/colingreenwood/IdeaProjects/cp-auth-rules-filter/build/resources/test/drools' but declares package 'uk.gov.moj.cpp.authz.demo'.
-It is advised to have a correspondance between package and folder names.
+It is recommended to have a correspondance between package and folder names
 ```